fralau/mkdocs-macros-plugin/README.md

 ### Use Case: Overcoming the Intrinsic Limitations of Markdown Syntax

-[MkDocs](https://www.mkdocs.org/) is a powerful and simple tool for generating websites.
-Pages are based on markdown, which is simple by design.
-The downside is that the expressiveness of markdown is necessarily limited.
+[MkDocs](https://www.mkdocs.org/) is a powerful, elegant and simple tool for generating websites.
+Pages are based on **markdown**, which is simple by design.

+The power and appeal of markdown comes from its extreme simplicity.

+> The downside of markdown's powerful simplicity is that its expressiveness necessarily limited.

-What do you do if you want to enrich your web with new features like buttons, fancy images, etc. without messing up with templates?
+> ** What do you do if you want to enrich markdown pages with features like buttons, fancy images, etc.? **

 #### Solution 1: Markdown extensions

-In order to express more things with it, the standard recourse is to extend markdown through standard
+In order to express more concepts with markdown, one possible recourse is to extend its through **standard**
 [markdown extensions](https://python-markdown.github.io/extensions/).
-Adding extensions is straightforward, as they can be directly activated through the `mkdocs.yml`configuration file of the website e.g.:
+Adding extensions to mkdocs is straightforward, since those extensions can be directly activated through the `mkdocs.yml`configuration file of the website e.g.: